MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/point-compression-algorithm.md

     6hR
     7mE
     l2Q
     ```

 10. Concatenate the strings and use this string as the encoded value for the points parameter.

     ```
     points=vx1vilihnM6hR7mEl2Q
     ```

-<a name="javascriptalg"></a>
 ## JavaScript Implementation

 The following JavaScript code is an implementation of this algorithm.

 ```javascript
 function encodePoints(points) {